 Pioneer Woman Museum & Statue

-The museum’s entrance is unique and was designed to represent the sunbonnet often worn by the pioneer women of the west and mimic its shape architecturally.
 The Pioneer Woman Museum also hosts many events and educational classes through its education center.
-The craft demonstrations and interactive areas of the museum are open to anyone who wants to learn spinning, knitting or quilting.
+Craft demonstrations and interactive areas of the museum are open to anyone who wants to learn spinning, knitting or quilting.